makersacademy/ruby-coding-challenge/lib/approach.md

 Test with different arguments

 #Q8
-COME BACK TO THIS
+#To complete
-Return length of a string using .length
+Return length of a string and convert integer to float.
-Convert integer to a float
+If length is odd, dividing length by half will return whole number, therefore convert to float Divide length by two and round up to nearest integer - use .ceil.
-Divide length by two and round up using .ceil.
-Assign integer to new variable Split string into an array by characters
+Assign integer to new variable for use later (halfnum) Split string into an array by characters.
-Use loop, where if i is less than or equal to new variable, add to new string
+To iterate over each letter in word (use .each) comparing array index with (halfnum) If index number is less than half num, add letter to new array Convert new array to string and puts to console
+Test with different strings as argument
+Add if else statement so if string.length is even, divide by 2 If not, just divide by 2

 #Q9
 Aware of .to_s (to string) method.
 Check if it can convert a symbol to a string Test with different arguments